o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/asset-drag-and-drop.md

 ---
+linkTitle: Asset drag and drop
-description: ' Drag and drop assets from the O3DE Editor''s Asset Browser into the UI Editor as a convenient way to create new entities and assets in the UI Editor . '
+description: ' Drag and drop assets from the O3DE Editor''s Asset Browser into the UI Editor as a convenient way to create new entities and assets in the UI Editor. '
 title: Asset Drag and Drop
+weight: 890
 ---

 You can drag and drop existing assets from the **Asset Browser** into the **UI Editor's** viewport, hierarchy pane, properties pane, or a specific property field.
 This can be a convenient way to create new entities and assets to work with in the **UI Editor**.